“The revolution is not an apple that falls when it is ripe. You have to make it fall.” – Che Guevara

 Continued in Reform and Resistance: The Cuban Revolution Part II.

 - Use the internet to research memorable quotes by Fidel Castro and Che Guevara.
 Then do the same for Thomas Jefferson and Alexander Hamilton.
-Imagine a dialogue between these men – some party across centuries where they could meet.
+Imagine a dialogue between these men – some dinner party across centuries where they could meet.
 Write this dialogue down in the form of a script.
 What would they agree on?
 What would they argue about?